Looking for the best fall vacations in US this year?

 13. Disney World, Florida

 Whether you have kids or not, if you’re a Disney lover than plan to visit Disney World during what has been historically the least busy time of year, autumn.
+Although you may not be able to enjoy the colorful fall foliage here, you can surely enjoy the most of your trip here since it’s not so crowded.

 You could plan a surprise trip using a scavenger hunt like this.